 • Flowers open about 6-8 weeks after delivery.

 • Arrives with an attractive "Gift for You" card.

 Caring for Your AmaryllisWelcome to one of nature’s easiest and most beautiful bulbs!
 Native to South America, Amaryllis (Hippeastrum ssp) is a flowering tropical plant grown indoors during winter in all but the warmest parts of the United States.
 It is traditionally associated with the holiday season, although it will bloom at almost any time from late winter through early summer if given the proper care.

-You may already see green shoots emerging from the top of the bulb when it arrives; if not, they will appear within just a few days.
+You may already see green shoots emerging from the top of the bulb when it arrives; if not, they will appear within a couple weeks.

 Place the bulb in any sunny spot away from icy drafts.
 It is not fussy!

 As Your Amaryllis Grows . . .Amaryllis grow so fast that you can almost see it happening!
-Within days, your bulb will send up a thick green shoot.
+Within a couple weeks, your bulb will send up a thick green shoot.
 Buds appear within a month to 6 weeks, and your Amaryllis will bloom about 7 to 10 weeks after planting.